 Workers Comp Insurance Carrier – Two Employers = 23 years of premium audits

 Two employers are suffering through 23 years of Workers Comp premium audits.
-These are sad but true cases of where two Workers Comp Insurance carriers are trying to audit their clients a total of 23 years in the past.
+These are sad but true cases of where two Workers Comp Insurance carriers have been trying to audit their clients for a total of 23 years in the past.

 This is becoming more prevalent as workers comp insurance carriers are trying to increase their intake of premiums without having to incur any more risk.

 Did these two employers do anything wrong?
 No, as they allowed the premium auditors to go over their books each year.
 Do the insurance carriers have the right to re-audit or re-reaudit employers?

 The answer to both questions is an emphatic – no. The insurance carrier premium auditors get their one shot to audit premiums.

 After that, there is a little grey area, but insurance companies are not allowed to keep auditing the employers.

 What can an employer do if there are multiple audits with requests for even more audits for the same year?
 If the insurance carrier threatens cancellation if they are not allowed another audit, the scenario can become very complicated.

 - Knowing or exploring your state’s Workers Comp audit rules